roemvaar/cs_notes/docs/computer_systems/arch/arch.md

 ## Big Endian vs Little Endian

-Most architectures nowadays use little-endian.
-Except for AVR that uses big-endian.
+Most architectures nowadays use little-endian except for AVR, which uses big-endian.

-One advantage of little-endian is that in small 8-bit processors you can start processing data as soon as you load the first byte.
+One advantage of little-endian is that small 8-bit processors can start processing data as soon as you load the first byte.